danbev/learning-edge-computing/notes/lte.md

 CS    = Circuit Switched
 PS    = Packet Switched
 ```
-Circuit switched domain transports phone calls accross geographical regions that
+The circuit switched domain transports phone calls accross geographical regions
-the operator covers.
+that the operator covers.
 It communicated with the Public Switched Telephone
 Network (PSTN) which allows mobile phones to make calls to land line, and with
-other operators CS domains.
+other operator's CS domains.
 CS sets aside a dedicated bidirectional connection
 for each individual phone call which provides a constant data rate and minimal
 delay.
 The connection has enough capacity to handle the case where both parties
 are talking at the same time which can be wasteful as that does not really